marcinjahn/technology-notebook/src/docs/programming/gtk/readme.md

 - and more...

-Since there is a lot of GObject-based libraries, there is an established way of generating binding for them - [GObject Introspection](https://gi.readthedocs.io/en/latest/).
+Since there is a lot of GObject-based libraries, there is an established way of generating bindings for them - [GObject Introspection](https://gi.readthedocs.io/en/latest/).
 The bindings, under the hood, call the C libraries code via mechanisms similar to [PInvoke](../dotnet/platform-invoke.md).